finnoshea/WLARealEstate/README.md

 Now, I scrape the LAA website by AIN.
 This allows me to directly retrieve the JSON files from their back end.
 I save all the information in separate JSON files.
-I've had some bad experiences with corrupted files and I wanted each to be separate when saved while scraping over a few days and nights.
+I've had some bad experiences with corrupted files, and I wanted each to be separate when saved while scraping over a few days and nights.

+I'm primarily interested in the sales records that the LAA makes available.

 #### json_reader.py